awright222/Guide_Finder/README.md

-# Lovely Paws Hotel
+# Guide Finder

 ## Full Stack React, Redux-Toolkit, Python, PostgreSQL, AWS S3 App

 ## Introduction

 This is a full-stack built with React, Redux-Toolkit, Python, PostgreSQL and AWS S3.
 The application features user authentication, which allows users to login, sign-up, logout, and use a demo user login for easy access.
-This application also includes 4 major CRUD features:

-1. Pets (and Pet's Image)
-2. Reviews
-3. Services
-4. Booking (or Reservation)

-The User is partially with Create and Read.

 The frontend was built with React, Redux-Toolkit (with normalized data), and CSS.
 The backend was built with Python, PostgreSQL and the AWS S3 buckets for image upload.